What is the TOR Language Exam?

-The Tool of Research Language Examination, also called the TOR, is a required reading examination set up by your graduate program administered by CLEAR to evaluate and assess your ability to perform primary research in a language other than English.
+The TOR (Tool of Research) Language Exam, is a required examination set up by your graduate program and administered by CLEAR to evaluate your reading ability to perform primary research in a language other than English.

 CLEAR administers exams in the following languages:

 - Chinese (Simplified & Traditional)

-If the language you want to be examined in is not listed, please contact your academic adviser for options on setting up alternate testing.
+If the language you want to be examined in is not listed above, please contact your academic advisor for options on setting up alternate testing.

 All exams are administered in person, in a proctored setting, via a computerized platform.